medienbaecker/kirby-modules/README.md

     📄 Module B
 ```

-Module blueprints and templates live in a separate `site/modules` folder.
-This way you can easily reuse modules across projects and share them with other people.

 ## Instructions

 Add a `modules` section to any page blueprint and a modules container will be automatically created.

-You can create modules by putting them in a `site/modules` folder.
-For example you can add a `site/modules/text` folder with the template `text.php` and the blueprint `text.yml`.
+Similar to [blocks](https://getkirby.com/docs/reference/panel/fields/blocks), you can create module blueprints in `site/blueprints/modules/` and module templates in `site/snippets/modules/`.
+E.g. `site/blueprints/modules/text.yml` and `site/snippets/modules/text.php`.

+It's also possible to use a separate `site/modules/` folder.
+In this case, you create your module blueprint in `site/modules/text/text.yml` and the module template in `site/modules/text/text.php`.

 In the parent page template you can then use `<?= $page->modules() ?>` to render the modules.

 ### Parent Page